Type theory: Type inhabitation

+Connections to foundations

+The logical framework of a type theory bears a resemblance to intuitionistic, or constructive, logic.
+Formally, type theory is often cited as an implementation of the Brouwer–Heyting–Kolmogorov interpretation of intuitionistic logic.
+Additionally, connections can be made to category theory and computer programs.

 Intuitionistic logic

-When some types are interpreted as propositions, there is a set of common types that can be used to connect them to make a logic out of types.
-However, that logic is not classical logic but intuitionistic logic.
-That is, it does not have the law of excluded middle nor double negation.
+When used as a foundation, certain types are interpreted to be propositions (statements that can be proven), and terms inhabiting the type are interpreted to be proofs of that proposition.
+When some types are interpreted as propositions, there is a set of common types that can be used to connect them to make a Boolean algebra out of types.
+However, the logic is not classical logic but intuitionistic logic, which is to say it does not have the law of excluded middle nor double negation.

-There is a natural relation of types to logical propositions.
-If "A" is a type representing a proposition, being able to create a function of type " A" indicates that A has a proof and being able to create the function "A " indicates that A does not have a proof.
-That is, inhabitable types are proven and uninhabitable types are disproven.